amalg20/Enterprise-Java-Development-4.04/README.md

 As the changes must be merged with the existing resource, handling partial updates may add extra complexity on the server side.

-## What is the cost-benefit between using PUT and PATCH?
+## D. What is the cost-benefit between using PUT and PATCH?
 **PUT (Complete Update)**

 *Benefit:*